apache/directory-fortress-realm/README.md

 3. View the generated document here: [./target/site/apidocs/overview-summary.html](./target/site/apidocs/overview-summary.html).

 -------------------------------------------------------------------------------
 ## SECTION 3.
-Instructions to Use
+Instructions for Application Usage

+ *Not required for Apache Fortress Web and Rest usage.*

-There are two ways in which to use the Apache Fortress Realm.
-The first, pulls extra dependencies into the Web app.
+There are two ways for other apps to use the Fortress Realm for Java EE security enforcement.
+The first, pulls extra dependencies onto the Web app's classpath.
 The second, externalizes the dependencies away from the Web app into a separate folder.

 ### Option 1.
 For Single Web Context
  *enable Java EE security for a single web app running under Tomcat*